 Our approach to alternative energy is focused predominantly on solar photovoltaics (PV) in our Commercial Property portfolio, though we have explored the use of wind and tri-generation at certain assets.
-We have been at the forefront of solar PV investment in the Australian property industry, having set up the then largest solar PV rooftop installation at Stockland Shellharbour in 2015 and commencing an industry-leading rollout of over 18MW of solar PV capacity across our retail and logistics assets.
-We actively assess the most appropriate locations to roll out solar across the portfolio and focus on alternative energy initiatives that meet our return on investment hurdle.
+We have been at the forefront of solar PV investment in the Australian property industry, having set up the then largest solar PV rooftop installation at Stockland Shellharbour in 2015 and commencing an industry-leading rollout of extensive solar PV capacity across our Town Centre and Logistics assets.
+Our Net Zero Carbon commitment means that all new developments will be powered by renewables.
+We actively assess the locations and designs of our alternative energy initiatives to help us meet our return-on-investment hurdles.

-We have solar PV installations on a large proportion of our retirement living homes.
-We continue to review different network ownership and management models to understand how solar PV can be adopted in our Residential communities on a large scale.
-We also focus on building embedded energy networks across our Retail Town Centres and Retirement Living communities.
+We continue to review different network ownership and management models to understand how solar PV can be adopted across our Communities business on a large scale.
+We also focus on building embedded energy networks across our Commercial Property portfolio.
 This enables larger installations to meet both base building and tenancy energy requirements, and allows us to reduce the cost of electricity for our tenants and gain visibility of asset-wide energy consumption data.
 We then identify further emission-reduction opportunities and work collaboratively with our tenants to further reduce their energy costs in the future.

-Similarly, for our Residential communities, we look to raise awareness of the benefits of solar power through education and industry partnerships.
+Similarly, we look to raise awareness of the benefits of solar power in our Masterplanned Communities business through education and industry partnerships.
 This encourages the uptake of solar power as a means to help reduce ongoing electricity bills and dependence on grid-supplied power.
 In some instances, when we have needed to establish an onsite sales and information centre prior to services and infrastructure being available, we have piloted off-grid installations using solar and battery storage solutions as an alternative to fossil fuel powered generators for electricity.